-Pro forma basic net income per share for the year ended December 31, 2010 and the three months ended March 31, 2011 was computed by dividing the pro forma net income attributable to holders of shares of our Class A common stock by the sum of (i) shares of Class A common stock that will be issued and outstanding immediately following the completion of this offering (assuming that the underwriters do not exercise their option to purchase an additional shares of Class A common stock) and (ii) restricted shares of our Class A common stock to be awarded to certain of our employees and our non-employee directors.
-Pro forma diluted net income per share for the year ended December 31, 2010 and for the three months ended March 31, 2011 was computed by dividing pro forma net income attributable to holders of shares of our Class A common stock, as adjusted to reflect (a) the exchange of each common and preferred unit of Artisan Partners Holdings (and the corresponding shares of Class B or Class C common stock), to the extent partners' capital accounts at the time of the exchange represent at least the same percentage of the aggregate capital account balances of all partners of Artisan Partners Holdings as the percentage interest in profits represented by such units, for shares of our Class A common stock, or, in the case of preferred units, for shares of our convertible preferred stock, which results in the reduction of the noncontrolling interest, and (b) the conversion of all shares of our convertible preferred stock for shares of our Class A common stock, by shares of our Class A common stock.
+Pro forma basic net income per share for the year ended December 31, 2010 was computed by dividing the pro forma net income attributable to holders of shares of our Class A common stock by the sum of (i) shares of Class A common stock that will be issued and outstanding immediately following the completion of this offering (assuming that the underwriters do not exercise their option to purchase an additional shares of Class A common stock) and (ii) restricted shares of our Class A common stock to be awarded to certain of our employees and our non-employee directors.
+Pro forma diluted net income per share for the year ended December 31, 2010 was computed by dividing pro forma net income attributable to holders of shares of our Class A common stock, as adjusted to reflect (a) the exchange of each common and preferred unit of Artisan Partners Holdings (and the corresponding shares of Class B or Class C common stock), to the extent such partner can transfer an amount of capital per unit that represents at least the same percentage of the aggregate capital account balances of all partners of Artisan Partners Holdings as the percentage interest in profits represented by such units, for shares of our Class A common stock, which results in the reduction of the noncontrolling interest, and (b) the conversion of all shares of our convertible preferred stock for shares of our Class A common stock, by shares of our Class A common stock.